hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 plural/category/context mirrors

-DFH deterministic first-hop
+DFH as the deterministic first hop

 5. DFH: Deterministic First-Hop (JSON-LD)
 DFH is the tiny contract exposed at:

 /.well-known/stack

+5.1 Purpose
-What DFH does define:
+DFH defines:

 “Where the canonical entry point for this topic lives.”

+Not what is true — just where to begin.

-What DFH does not define:
+It does not define:

 The truth